 In addition, if your energy provider permits it, you can sometimes earn an income by selling the energy in your solar battery back to the electrical grid when electricity prices are highest.

 Suppose you add a solar panel battery to your solar system.
 In that case, you can choose at any time to be independent of the national grid, ensuring the energy security of your home.
-How many solar panels depends on the energy you need and your budget.
+How many solar panels you have depends on the energy you need and your budget.

 See Related: How Much Do Solar Panels Cost Per Square Foot?